Welcome to the Child Abuse Pediatrics Fellowship

 In partnership with New York University (NYU)-Bellevue Hospital, Maimonides is accepting fellowship applications for our 3-year Accreditation Council for Graduate Medical Education (ACGME)-accredited Child Abuse Pediatrics Fellowship.
 This fellowship unites the existing services at both institutions to provide a comprehensive experience designed to prepare physicians for an academic and clinical career.

 The Child Abuse Pediatrics Fellowship offers extensive clinical training in the field of Child Abuse Pediatrics at the Maimonides Infants and Children’s Hospital.
-The Child Protection Team at MICH and NYU provides full-service consultations with our multidisciplinary teams.
+The Child Protection Team at MCH and NYU provides full-service consultations with our multidisciplinary teams.
 Fellows train with 4 board-certified child abuse pediatricians and have opportunities to work closely with a wide variety of subspecialists and community partners.
-MICH is the first National Association of Children’s Hospitals and Related Institutions (NACHRI)-certified children’s hospital in Brooklyn.
+MCH is the first National Association of Children’s Hospitals and Related Institutions (NACHRI)-certified children’s hospital in Brooklyn.

 One of the unique features of this program is the incredible cultural and ethnic diversity of the patients served.
 This level of diversity truly trains the fellow on cross-cultural aspects that affect the prevention, intervention, treatment, and support of abused children.

 The Bellevue-NYU site is a level 1 Trauma Center